Collecting guide: Classical Indian painting

 1. The Mughal schools

-This is the art of the Imperial Mughal court which ruled much of north and central India from the 16th century to 1858.
-The Muslim Mughal dynasty, with its origins in Central Asia, was heavily influenced by Persian cultural trends, which they took to new heights of artistic realism.
+This is the art of the Imperial Mughal court that ruled much of north and central India from the 16th century to 1858.
+The Islamic Mughal dynasty, with its origins in Central Asia, was heavily influenced by Persian cultural trends, which they took to new heights of artistic realism.

 2. The Deccani schools

-Paintings from the various courts of the central Indian plateau — or ‘Deccan’ — represent some of the most fabulous Indian artworks, again with a strong Persian influence.
-The Muslim courts of Golconda, Bijapur and Ahmadnagar were strong rivals to the Mughals and developed a particular style characterized by a tropical ambience, suave forms and silhouettes and surprising colour combinations.
+Paintings from the various courts of the central Indian plateau — or ‘Deccan’ — represent some of the most fabulous Indian artworks, again with a strong Persian influence fused with a local mural painting tradition.
+The Islamic courts of Golconda, Bijapur and Ahmadnagar were strong rivals to the Mughals and developed a particular style characterized by a tropical ambience, suave forms and silhouettes and surprising colour combinations.

-From the mid-17th century onwards more and more Mughal influence seeped into Deccani painting as these local courts were absorbed into the Mughal Empire.
+From the mid-17th century onwards, more and more Mughal influence seeped into Deccani painting as these local courts were absorbed into the Mughal Empire.
+Consequently, 18th-century works from the court at Hyderabad are often difficult to discern from those produced in Mughal ateliers of the period.

 3. The Rajput schools

-Centred mainly in the famous towns of Jaipur, Jodhpur and Udaipur in Rajasthan, the Rajput schools arose from indigenous schools of Western Indian painting, and typically depict palace scenes, hunting subjects or illustrations of musical modes.
+Centred mainly in the famous towns of Jaipur, Jodhpur and Udaipur in Rajasthan, the Rajput schools arose as early as the 12th century from indigenous schools of Western Indian painting, and typically depict palace activity, hunting subjects and religious scenes, notably those of the life of Krishna.
 Rajput paintings are influenced by Mughal art, but incorporate strong local elements with bold colours and strong profiles.

 4. The Pahari schools